 Story by Mats Nermark – 2016

 Being Swedish, I was aware of Finnish guitar building before I met Juha Ruokangas for the first time.
-But until then, I had only ever seen a Finnish guitar in a Guitar Player magazine.
+But until then, I had only ever seen a Finnish guitar in the Guitar Player magazine.

-When I got the Duke in my hands it was like old friendship renewed.
+When I got the Duke in my hands it was like an old friendship renewed.
 This was a guitar with a shape that sat well in my lap and without digging into my ribs.
 This guitar had the dynamics that was lacking in all the Les Pauls I had owned.
 Instead it displayed an uncanny likeness in both warmth and dynamics to a 1958 Les Paul owned by a friend of mine.
 No, it did not sound exactly like a Les Paul but it sure allowed me to express myself the way I would with a great Les Paul, but with a unique voice.
 It was very refreshing.

 Since that session, I have been listening very closely to what Juha has been saying, either in the press or during our frequent meetings at trade shows through the years.
-Like when he showed me the VSOP for the first time and got going about Thermo Timber.
+Like when he showed me the VSOP for the first time and got going about Thermally Aged Tonewood.
 He told me more than I ever thought I wanted to know about the cellular structure of wood and how it was influenced by this thermal aging process.

 For example, he could easily have gone with Seymour Duncan or DiMarzio pickups, which at the time would have made more marketing sense as they were well known.
 Instead, Juha formed a long-standing relationship with the German pickup maker Harry Häussel to ensure the pickups carried the true voice of his guitars.

 The coming years saw another side of Juha who was now operating under the company name Ruokangas Guitars.
 He ordered a website specifically built to convey his vision and talked about new ways of connecting with his customers, during a time when all too many companies still saw limited use of the Internet.
 We also saw the birth of the Mojo model (more of this later).

 2005 was the first year I met Juha at the NAMM show where he started getting US dealers.
-At Frankfurt, in 2006, I saw the Steambass and the demo player clearly showed that it was an instrument to be reckoned with.
+At Frankfurt, in 2006, I saw the Steam bass and the demo player clearly showed that it was an instrument to be reckoned with.

 In 2006 another event happened that takes this story almost all the way to the dream factory in Hollywood.
 Emma Elftorp, a young Swedish student at the prestigious Carl Malmsten School of Guitar Building, needed a place to go for her apprenticeship.
 Although the school primarily teaches acoustic guitars, her teacher suggested Ruokangas Guitars.
-Emma contacted Ruokangas, was accepted and off she went.
+Emma contacted Ruokangas, was accepted, and off she went.
 To use Juha’s own words, he fell in love with Emma “in a feet-swept-from-under sort of way” and since then, Emma is not only part of Juha’s business life, but rather his entire life.

 But don’t let the Hollywood love story detract from Emma’s professional input.
 Talking to Juha, it’s quite obvious that Emma’s knowledge of media and the art of guitar building has had an impact on his artisanship as well as on the way the company interacts with their customers.